The following information pertains to year 4 of the MD2022 program.

 In addition, students are not permitted to do clinical placements in the clinic of his or her treating physician.
 Students must immediately notify the Medical Education Office or Rotation Coordinators to request reassignment if their assigned placement is in violation of this policy.
 If a physician has treated a student in the past, they should make efforts to avoid any future situation that would put them in a position of evaluating that student.

-Students are not permitted to participate in clinical placements at the University of Ottawa Health Services if they have been treated at that Service in the past.
+Students are not permitted to participate in clinical placements at the ByWard Family Health Team if they have been treated at that Service in the past.

 Please select your elective carefully as switching or cancelling electives once they are booked is discouraged.
-If it is absolutely necessary to cancel an elective, you must notify the Electives Coordinator, department coordinator and/or preceptor in writing at least 6 weeks prior to the start of the elective.
-Failure to adhere to this policy may be considered a breach of professionalism and will be reported to the Director of Electives and the Assistant Dean - Academic Affairs, Undergraduate Medical Education.
+If it is absolutely necessary to cancel an elective, you must notify the school's Electives Coordinator, department coordinator and/or preceptor in writing or through the AFMC Student Portal at least 5 weeks before the start of the elective.
+Failure to adhere to this policy will be considered a breach of professionalism and will be reported to the Director of Electives and the Assistant Dean - Academic Affairs, Undergraduate Medical Education.

-When planning your electives, make sure to follow the appropriate process for the service you are applying to as these can vary by location.
+When planning your electives, make sure to follow the appropriate process for the service you are applying to as these can vary by school and location.
 It is best practice to communicate with all contacts via your uOttawa student email so that they can clearly identify you as a uOttawa student.

 Other elective resources

 There are numerous options available to you when planning your electives.
 Other great resources can include:

 You are not limited to clinical electives in 4th year.
-There are a variety of non-clinical electives offered during the year, including research electives which are a great way to get additional exposure to a specialty.
-We however strongly recommend that you use your 14 weeks of electives by doing clinical electives:
+There are a variety of non-clinical electives offered during the year, including research electives which are a great way to get additional exposure to a specialty:

 In order to meet the accreditation requirements, all electives must be pre-approved by the Faculty of Medicine, Undergraduate Medical Education Office (Liaison Officer, Year 4) in order to be eligible and credited.